24 Apr Feeling stressed? Develop a toolbox of self-help strategies

 - Solve problems as they arise.
 Consider solutions to your problems and the resulting outcomes.
 Once you’ve decided on your course of action, break down the steps and tackle just one at a time.

 - Share your stress.
 Expressing your feelings can help lift your burden and having someone who will listen patiently is essential.
 Can you talk to a family member or close friend?
-If not, ask your physician for a referral to a professional counsellor.
+We also have a medical and health team who may be able to help.

 - Keep it simple.
 We often feel stressed when we have too much on our plates.
 Sometimes this means saying ‘no’ and making a concerted effort to simplify our schedules.